Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Encounter with Château Mercian: A Japanese Wine

 When you think about Japanese Wine, you usually think about Sake (or Saké), of course...
 What else could it be other than the famous Japanese rice wine?
-The one made with brewed rice (and water) that has been previously polished to gradually remove the bran and thus refine the grain to obtain distinguishable Sakés of various aspects, aromas, tastes and textures.
+The one made with brewed rice (and water) has been previously polished to gradually remove the bran and thus refine the grain to obtain distinguishable Sakés of various aspects, aromas, tastes, and textures.
 Right? (* and **)

 Another interesting fact is that, in Japan, due to lack of designation of origin and regardless of the types of grapes and/or even grains, the term "Sake" or "Japanese Wine" (which literally means "liquor" or "alcoholic beverage") can be attributed to pretty much anything and everything that is domestically fermented (even if the grapes or grains have been imported) like sake, wine and beer (in fact, any alcoholic beverages for that matter); which is quite confusing, (and quite controversial compared to the "Western World" definition of "wine").

-However, this last fact is actually changing ("evolving" I should say), as the idea of implementing regulations on the designations of origin and the use of strictly locally grown grapes, for Japanese Wine (not Saké), is emerging and will probably be soon put in place to regulate and clarify the situation.
+However, this last fact is actually changing ("evolving," I should say), as the idea of implementing regulations on the designations of origin and the use of strictly locally grown grapes for Japanese Wine (not Saké) is emerging and will probably soon be put in place to regulate and clarify the situation.

-Because let's be honest, that's a real dilemma.... as we are now talking about "Japanese Wine", which is not "Sake", made with "grapes" and not with "rice", and produced in a "winery" and not in a "brewery", really confusing, isn't it?
+Because, let's be honest, that's a real dilemma.... as we are now talking about "Japanese Wine", which is not "Sake", made with "grapes" and not with "rice", and produced in a "winery" and not in a "brewery", really confusing, isn't it?

-"The Sake Dilemma" by ©LeDomduVin 2019
+"The Sake Dilemma" by ©LeDomduVin 2019 |

 Jameson, the Head Sommelier of Dynasty Garden (the Fine Dining Chinese Restaurant of the company I work for, located in our headquarters building, GFGC, in Kowloon Bay, Hong Kong) told me: